 Overview

+Access to safe, affordable, and reliable drinking water and sanitation services is a fundamental human need and right.
 Safe drinking water and basic sanitation facilities are vital to human survival and dignity.
 Ensuring and securing access to safe water, sanitation and hygiene for all is a basic step toward reducing risk of illness and death, especially among children.
 Universal access to safe water and sanitation is also essential to reducing poverty, supporting livelihoods, and attaining sustainable development.

 Child Rights Situation Analysis